next-theme/theme-next-docs/source/docs/getting-started/index.md

 ### Hexo Installation

+If this is your first time using Hexo, make sure you have the environment set up correctly.
+To get started, you need to:

+1. **Install Node.js**: You can download the installer from the [Node.js official website](https://nodejs.org/), use the package management tool included with your operating system, or use a Node.js version management tool like [nvm](https://github.com/nvm-sh/nvm).
+After installation, you should be able to execute `node` and `npm` commands in the command line.

+2. **Install Hexo CLI globally**: Run `npm i -g hexo-cli`.
+After this, you should be able to execute the `hexo` command in the command line.

+3. **Initialize a Hexo site**: Execute `hexo init hexo-site`.
+You can replace `hexo-site` with another path name, but this document will use `hexo-site` as an example.
+This directory will be referred to as the {% label info@site root directory %} in the following text.

+Ensure you have a reliable internet connection during the installation process.
+If you encounter any issues, consider configuring a proxy for npm or git, or using mirror sites.

-If this is your first time using Hexo, you can take some time to review the Hexo Docs to see [how to install Hexo](https://hexo.io/docs/) and [initialize a site](https://hexo.io/docs/setup).
+For more detailed installation steps, please refer to the Hexo Docs to see [how to install Hexo](https://hexo.io/docs/) and [initialize a site](https://hexo.io/docs/setup).
 After the installation is successful, you should be able to execute `hexo` (or `npx hexo`) on the command line, and there must be `package.json`, `source`, `themes` and other directories in your {% label info@site root directory %}:

 ```bash
 $ cd hexo-site